dagvonkr/hof2/README.md

 Task #4

+CRITICAL ERROR WITH UPDATING:

+Console throws this error when trying to update a post/party:

+{error: 409, reason: "MinimongoError: Mod on _id not allowed", details: undefined, message: "MinimongoError: Mod on _id not allowed [409]"

+<br>
 Under each image in the admin-party-details there can be added text underneath.
-I have made a property called articleDescription under each image where it should be stored.
+Now you can just add text on the top.
+I have made a property called articleDescription which shoyuld be under each image where it should be stored.

-<br>

-Also the client should be able to hit enter to make a new line (br).
-Also be able to mark some text and make it bold and be able to mark text and make it a link.

 ---------------------------------------------------------------